DLR-MF-DAS/SSL4EO-S12-v1.1/README.md

 # Only download a single modality (e.g., S2L2A)
 hf download embed2scale/SSL4EO-S12-v1.1 --repo-type dataset --include "*/S2L2A/*" --local-dir data/SSL4EOS12
 ```

+For development, `webdataset` supports data streaming and does not need any local data.

 ## Usage